coderabbitai/coderabbit-docs/docs/guides/tools/markdownlint.md

 sidebar_position: 3
 ---

-[Markdownlint](https://github.com/DavidAnson/markdownlint) is a linter for Markdown files.
+[Markdownlint](https://github.com/DavidAnson/markdownlint) is a linter for Markdown.

 ## Files